rainan16/local-dev-with-docker-compose/README.md

 docker compose -f docker-compose-local.yaml up
 ```

-To recive traffic from `Backend Service A` in `Backend Service C` use the endpoints provided by Docker Desktop on `http://host.docker.internal`
+To recive traffic from `Backend Service A` in the IDE running `Backend Service C` use endpoints provided by Docker Desktop on `http://host.docker.internal`

 For a running the service on your local computer, listening on e.g. port 5215, this results in:
 `http://host.docker.internal:5215`

 ## Docker image tags
-For the sake of simplicity, the repo contains .env files to set environment variables used as images tags in docker-compose files.
-Normally, you wouldn't check in the .env file.
+For the sake of simplicity, this Github repository contains `.env` files to set environment variables used as images tags in docker-compose files.
+Normally, you wouldn't check in .env-files.

+## FAQ

+### I want to use the latest image tags.
+How to I skip double checking/changing the .env file on every start?

+> *ToDo!*

+### How can I prepare custom scenarios (e.g. 'Redirect and debug service C')?

+> *ToDo!*